 Pub quiz fact: speed of walking reflects speed of thinking.

 Both sides benefit each other -its social protection and socialist policies (notably investment in education and poverty eradication) generate every higher incomes.

 Perfect society?
 Maybe.
 But a gentle reminder: to get to this stage you have to endure generations of poverty, entire careers of hard labour etc, but without the temptations/ alleviation that crime can bring to otherwise fruitless lives.
 To instate this, it helps if you have ingrained millennia of a Confucian society.
 Something that’s self-disciplined to social harmony, and that puts others before the self (which of course results in a whole new raft of social problems too, such as a prevalence to suicide).

 The final fly on the pie is the fact Singapore is not like other nations.
-It’s not enough that you have a hardworking, law abiding populace and invest in the people -you will still end up poor -as many Developing countries, who support some of the world’s largest state investments in education, have found.
+It’s not enough that you have a hardworking, law abiding populace and invest in the people -you will still end up poor -as many Developing countries, many in Africa, who support some of the world’s largest state investments in education have found.